dodaucy/auWin/README.md

 ![description](assets/introduction/loading_bar/description.png)

-### The display
+### Output display

-While auWin is running, the display shows the return value of the action for each window.
+While auWin is running, the output display shows the return value of the action for each window.
 The format for each window is this:

 `[` Title `] (PID:` PID `)` Optional return value